History of U.S. foreign policy, 1913–1933: Paris Peace Conference

 The conference finished negotiations in May 1919, at which point German leaders viewed the treaty for the first time.
 Some German leaders favored repudiating the treaty, but Germany signed the treaty on June 28, 1919.
 For his peace-making efforts, Wilson was awarded the 1919 Nobel Peace Prize.
 However, the defeated Central Powers protested the harsh terms of the treaty, and several colonial representatives pointed out the hypocrisy of a treaty that established new nations in Europe but allowed continued colonialism in Asia and Africa.
 Wilson also faced an uncertain domestic battle to ratify the treaty, as Republicans largely opposed it.

 Treaty ratification debate

 The chances were less than favorable for ratification of the treaty by a two-thirds vote of the Senate, in which Republicans held a narrow majority.
 Public opinion on the treaty was mixed, with intense opposition from most Republicans, Germans, and Irish Catholic Democrats.
+However, there was a general feeling of worry amongst the public due to the scale of destruction in Europe.
+Subsequently, public opinion slowly shifted against international involvement, and Americans became opposed to entanglement in international disputes, involving countries far from its borders.
 In numerous meetings with Senators, Wilson discovered opposition had hardened.
 Despite his weakened physical condition following the Paris Peace Conference, Wilson decided to barnstorm the Western states, scheduling 29 major speeches and many short ones to rally support.
 Wilson suffered a series of debilitating strokes and had to cut short his trip on in September 1919.
 He became an invalid in the White House, closely monitored by his wife, who insulated him from negative news and downplayed for him the gravity of his condition.